TwistedMinda/bucket-store/README.md

 # Why

-The idea is to propose a set of entreprise-ready standards for the most common required tools for building an app, which are fetching data, storing it, persisting it, and get types for all of it)
+The idea is to propose a set of entreprise-ready standards for the most common required tools for building an app: fetching data, storing it, persisting it, and get types for all of it

 - ✅ Compact, No boiler-plate
 - ✅ Easy-to-read, Merge Requests friendly